 The survey recorded 1,343 specimens at the reserve which is the largest population ever recorded.
 Surveys were also conducted at Black Hill Reserve where four specimens were found.
 The species is also known to occur on private properties in the area.

 A diversity of native peas is essential to the health of many ecosystems as they provide essential nutrients to support the growth of other plants.

 The Macedon Ranges Shire contains many different ecosystems that are characterised by different types of plants and animals.
 These ecosystems include woodlands, grasslands, forests and wetlands.
 Each ecosystem is classified according to ecological vegetation classes (EVC).
 In the Macedon Ranges, twelve EVCs are 'endangered', nine are 'vulnerable', four are 'depleted' and six are of 'least concern'.

-Further information about EVCs in Macedon Ranges can be accessed from the Department of Environment, Land, Water and Planning's Biodiversity Interactive Tool website.
+Further information about EVCs in Macedon Ranges can be accessed from the Department of Energy, Environment and Climate Action's NatureKit website.

 The Macedon Ranges contains a range of wet, damp and dry forests which are critical to Victoria's biodiversity and support our ecosystems by helping to purify our water, stabilise our soil, retain nutrients and absorb carbon emissions.
 These forests support a diversity of rare and threatened flora and fauna species such as the Common Spider Orchid, Dwarf Silver Wattle, Brush-tailed Phascogale, Powerful Owl, Barking Owl, Greater Glider and Brown Treecreeper.